Tone woods for electric guitars

 Genuine Mahogany

-Genuine mahogany is of the genus Swietenia in the Mahogany family which is native to Central and Southern America and the Caribbean.
-It has three species, two of which have been used as tone woods in the past.
-All species of Swietenia may be collectively called "American Mahogany."
-Unfortunately mahogany can no longer be regrown natively and native sourcing has been banned since 2003.
-Today all newly harvested American mahogany comes from plantations in Asia and the Pacific.
-The largest producer of American mahogany today is Fiji.
-Most new American mahogany in the Australian market today is from Fiji.
-Alternatively there are salvage operations taking place in Belize in Central America to recover sunken mahogany logs that were lost when they were sent down the rivers to the ships 100 or more years ago.
+There are ongoing salvage operations taking place in Belize in Central America to recover sunken mahogany logs that were lost when they were sent down the rivers to the ships 100 or more years ago.
 Some of these logs have been underwater for 200 years and can be up to 100 years old themselves.
-A company in Missouri, USA runs this operation and sells this prized mahogany all around the world.
+A company in Missouri, USA runs this operation and sells this prized mahogany all over the United States.
 It has come to be called "sinker mahogany" and is especially popular with high-end guitar manufacturers.
+Unfortunately, this prized mahogany is unavailable to the rest of the world, at least until a U.S timber company becomes willing to export CITES-restricted material such as this out of their country.

 Tonal properties: American mahogany gives a dark yet warm sound with a smooth bottom end and warm mid-range.
 It doesn't particularly have much top end but in combination with a maple cap and/or a maple neck the overall sound will brighten.
 The sound properties of "sinker mahogany" are even more pronounced and resonant.